-As the minister will be aware from discussions in this House yesterday, the Qajuqturvik Community Food Centre can no longer provide a critical service to this community's most vulnerable residents due to the overwhelming damage caused by a massive freeze up in its main building.
+Mr. Speaker, as the minister will be aware from discussions in this House yesterday, the Qajuqturvik Community Food Centre can no longer provide a critical service to this community's most vulnerable residents due to the overwhelming damage caused by a massive freeze-up in its main building.

 The minister will also be aware that her colleagues responsible for the Nunavut Housing Corporation and the Department of Community and Government Services have both been asked for emergency support to help address this situation.

 Can the minister indicate whether her department will be providing any funding to assist the Qajuqturvik Community Food Centre in getting these damages repaired in order that they can continue offering this much-needed service?
 Thank you, Mr. Speaker.
 Deputy Speaker: Minister of Family Services, Ms. Nakashuk.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker and I thank the member for her question.
-In regard to the Qajuqturvik soup kitchen, we are aware of the situation at this time and we make sure that we are in contact with them on a daily basis to ensure that we continue to provide the support they need.
-They have informed us that they are trying to utilize their insurance to repair the damages and we are in the same situation as of yesterday.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that question.
+In regard to the Qajuqturvik Community Food Centre, we are aware of the situation at this time and we make sure that our employees are in contact with them on a daily basis to ensure that we continue to provide the support they need.
+They have informed us that they have submitted a claim through their insurance to repair the damages.
+It is still the same situation as of yesterday.
 The Department of Family Services makes sure that they keep in contact on a daily basis.
 Thank you, Mr. Speaker.

 Deputy Speaker: Thank you.
-First supplementary question, Ms. Brewster.
+Your first supplementary question, Ms. Brewster.